matiasraisanen/food-fight/README.md

 ## Introduction
 The objective of this project is to take part in Solidabis CodeChallenge 2022.

 In it, the developer must create a fullstack application, in which a user can select two foodstuffs to "fight" each other.

-The food stats must be retrieved from a 3rd party source.
-The stats are then converted into gamified fighter stats that are used to pit the two foods againts each other.
-The outcome of the fight is finally displayed to the user.
+The application must:
+1. Retrieve nutritional contents of foodstuffs from a 3rd party source
+2. Transform nutritional contents into character attributes
+3. Have logic that allows two foodstuffs to duel each other
+4. Present the duel results as an API response, or visually on the front end

 ## Infrastructure

 ![Koodihaaste infra](./architecture.drawio.svg)